GRDE3024-DIG33-DigEx-Major-Project-2/backend/README.md

 - Next seed data iteration
 - Dynamic tag creation
 - JWT Refresh Token
+- createResult bug in update event handler for act arr and ticketType arr
 - Clean up image extension and resize handling
 - Rollback transactions through Sequelize
+- Fix up comments so they have the correct meaning
+- Exclude password hash in db Organizer/Attendee response JSON
 - **Should we have existing act checks, or just create a new act instance every time?**
 - **Implement JWT token values in endpoints**
 - **CONFIGURE AUTHORIZATION HEADER FUNCTIONALITY IN SWAGGER UI**